-8) On December 31, 2019, a claim and a petition to certify it as a class action were filed against the Company and IMA.
+7) On December 31, 2019, a petition to certify it as a class action was filed against the Company and IMA.
 The holder of an overseas travel insurance policy alleges the breach of a duty of disclosure in an overseas travel insurance policy and negligence.